fqiang/Route_Manager/README.md

 # Route Manager Build Report

 ## Introduction
-A python code that can manage your mac's routing table to let your mac don't use VPN for some website
+A Python script allows you to exclude specific websites from using a VPN on macOS by modifying the routing table.

 ## Installation
-Just download the wifi.app package in your mac then double click it to run.
+Simply download the wifi.app package to your Mac and double-click it to run.

 ## Motivation
-The reason why I want to write this route manager tool is that one day, I was searching for imformations on google to do my homework, so I use a VPN.
-However, after I finish my schoolwork, the network speed to reach to my schoolpal was too slow.
-So, I was wondering that if there's a tool that can automatically set mycomputer's network route to avoid the VPN when I'm entering the website thatdon't need.
-I searched on the internet, however I didn't saw any tools thatcan satisfy my requirement.
-So, I decided to write a simple program that can do this thing for me.
+The reason why I wanted to write this route manager tool is that one day, while searching for information on Google to do my homework, I used a VPN.
+However, after I finished my schoolwork, the network speed to reach my school portal was too slow.
+I wondered if there was a tool that could automatically set my computer's network route to avoid using the VPN when accessing websites that didn’t require it.
+I searched on the internet, but I didn’t find any tools that could satisfy my requirements.
+So, I decided to write a simple program to do this for me.

 ## How the python code works?